 proc logistic data=assay outest=parms covout; class drug / param=glm; model ndead/total = drug ldose / noint; effectplot slicefit(sliceby=drug); effectplot slicefit(sliceby=drug) / link; store out=assaymod; run;

 In the plots, the points on the LDOSE axis where a line at p=0.5 or logit=0 cross the fitted group lines are the estimated log(dose) values producing 50% response under the model.
 Note that the logit=0 when p=0.5.
-In the first plot against the response probability, notice that the log(dose) value producing 50% response is about as observed for the S drug but is a bit lower than observed for the N drug.
+In the first plot against the response probability, notice that the log(dose) value producing 50% response is approximately equal to the observed value for the S drug but is a bit lower than observed for the N drug.

 |